Instructions for Applying to the Graduate Group in Computer Science.

 All applications must include the following materials in order to be considered complete.
 An application will not be reviewed until it is complete.

-- Completed application form including statement of purpose.
+- Completed application form including statement of purpose and personal history and diversity statement.
 The online application will become available to applicants every September for admission for the following academic year; the link to the application, when available, is posted on the Office of Graduate Studies’ application page.
 All applications must be submitted online and all transcripts received by January 15th.
 Applications received after January 15th are not considered.

 - Application Fee